asadhameed/react-native-course/10 NativeDeviceFeatures/README.md

 1. Make a Header and headerRight has a button to navigate to another screen (PlacesNavigator.json)
 2. How can set a header title of screen from params dynamically (PlaceNavigation.js PlaceDetailScreen)
+3. State Management
+   1. How can make a state management use Redux, react-redux library (App.js comment section)
+   2. Make the State Management on Context system (App.js)

 ## Main Scripts